drobin04/Dashboardify/to-do.md

 	* /userconfig/manage_dashboards.php
 	* Provides list of dashboards for current user
 	* Links next to each one that allow you to mark as default or delete.....
 		* OR, should these just appear as menu bar buttons at the top of index.php?
 Would be easier.
+* Database SQL Update area for Setup.php
+	* Form area with textarea element
+	* Radio buttons for whether we want to execute as a select (with results) or just an executequery with no results
+	* For results, just use the shared_function to generate an HTML table of results from the dataset
+	* formaction can target current page with a querystring like 'SQLQuery' and 'OperationType'

 ## New-User Experience